Restore HyWorks Controller

 -

 The backup file is available in the appropriate directory.
-Preferably, the backup file can be kept in the SQL server backup folder itself if the SQL Server is installed locally on the same Windows server.
+Preferably, the backup file can be kept in the SQL Server backup folder itself if the SQL Server is installed locally on the same Windows server.

 - Default location of SQL Server backup location: